 Survey of the history of music within the Christian church from the background of Old Testament times to the present day.
 Emphasis on how music developed in response to the needs of each age.
-Prerequisite: C- or higher in 4 semesters of MUS-2203, MUS-3212 or MUS-1471.
+Prerequisite: C- or higher in MUS-2203, MUS-3213 or MUS-3223.